MarlBurroW/google-home-notification-gateway/README.md

 `$ npm run build`

-This step can take a while
+This step can take a while.

 ### 3. Run GHNG
 Now, you can run the application witth the following command.